vaginessa/dns-wiki/FAQ.md

 <a name="FAQ45"></a>
 ##### (45) I don't have the iptables binary on my phone, what can I do?
-> If you have netfilter enabled in your kernel and not have the iptables binary you can use the AFWall+ inbuild iptables (make sure you enabled it in the options).
+> If you have netfilter enabled in your kernel and not have the iptables binary you can use the AFWall+ in-build iptables (make sure you enabled it in the options).

 <a name="FAQ46"></a>
 ##### (46) Is there a good tool to collect Network Info?